Updated: Feb 18

 Now, brothers and sisters, I want to remind you of the gospel I preached to you, which you received and on which you have taken your stand.
 By this gospel you are saved, if you hold firmly to the word I preached to you.
 Otherwise, you have believed in vain.
 For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Cephas, and then to the Twelve.
 After that, he appeared to more than five hundred of the brothers and sisters at the same time, most of whom are still living, though some have fallen asleep.

 I am astonished that you are so quickly deserting the one who called you to live in the grace of Christ and are turning to a different gospel— which is really no gospel at all.
 Evidently some people are throwing you into confusion and are trying to pervert the gospel of Christ.
 But even if we or an angel from heaven should preach a gospel other than the one we preached to you, let them be under God’s curse!
 As we have already said, so now I say again: If anybody is preaching to you a gospel other than what you accepted, let them be under God’s curse!

-At this point the JW will most probably agree with the Gospel of Jesus Christ who died on the cross to die for sinners.
-The crucial difference however that must be highlighted at this point is the fact that we worship different “Christs”.
+At this point, the JW will most probably agree with the Gospel of Jesus Christ who died on the cross to die for sinners.
+Stress the fact that although they might claim to agree, they need to think about the fact that they didn't open with this presentation.
+The conversation will now move to the identity of Jesus.
+The crucial difference that must be highlighted at this point is the fact that we worship different “Christs”.